OnapleRPG/Itemizer/README.md

                 display {
                     Lore=[
                         "Nobody have whet this blade yet",
-                        "however it still can sharp your finger" ]
+                        "Nonetheless it is sharp on your finger" ]
                     Name="Barbarian Axe"
                 }